 When lightning strikes an object or the ground, the lightning channel is often a deep red or orange color for its last ten feet or so above the ground or the target object.
 Lightning striking a tree will appear a bright, fiery orange/red color for the length of the channel traveling down the tree.

-Lightning photographs: The hue of lightning channels in photographs is usually a function of the type of film, camera, exposure and/or recording media used.
+Lightning photographs: The hue of lightning channels in photographs is usually a function of the type of film, camera, exposure, white balance and/or recording media used.
 The same lightning channel can appear blue, purple, red or orange depending on the type of film, length of exposure, and other factors.
 Slide film is more likely to produce a more purple/blue image, while print film tends to give lightning a more yellow/orange tint.

 BELOW: Lightning shot on some slide films (LEFT and CENTER) tends to appear blue or purple, while lightning photographed on most print film (RIGHT) tens to appear brown or yellow.